 National Library of Bhutan

 It is also the entry and exit route between Bhutan and India.
-The travelers can receive their permits here.
+Travellers can receive their permits here.

 Zangto Pelri Lhakhang

 It is home to the exact replica of Guru Rinpoche, with eight life-size idols of different manifestations of the revered Guru.
-Statues of Bodhisattvas, paintings of Lord Buddha and statues of Avalokiteshvarais are things worth seeing.
+Statues of Bodhisattvas, paintings of Lord Buddha and statues of Avalokiteshvara are worth seeing.

 The prayer flags at the monastery are symbolic of positivity or chi as it is known.
 The prayer wheels are for the same.
-Do spin them around and have faith in the goodness of the place around.
+Do spin them around and have faith in the goodness of the place around you.

 It is the official gate at the international boundary between India and Bhutan.
 The architecture of the Bhutan Gate is very aesthetically pleasing.